hillc255/ReactMovieDB/README.md

 ## Code Description

-* ReactMovieDB developed using ReactJS, Node, HTML, and CSS using Visual Studio.
+* ReactMovieDB developed with ReactJS, Node, HTML, and CSS using Visual Studio.

 ## Motivation